 Term life insurance is the cheapest, most appropriate, and best type of life insurance for the vast majority of Americans.
 Whole life insurance is the other type of life insurance with a cash component that can be used to build wealth in a tax-deferred manner.

 I’ve personally got a $1 million, 10-year term life insurance when I didn’t have kids.
-In retrospect, I should have got a 20-year or 25-year term life insurance policy to cover my two kids through college.
+In retrospect, I should have got a 20-year or 25-year term life insurance policy.
+That would be long enough to cover my two kids through college.
 Now, I’m more motivated than ever to pay down mortgage debt and build wealth.